wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 :::image type="content" source="../media/2-windows-virtual-desktop-at-scale.png" alt-text="Typical scaled-out Windows Virtual Desktop deployment that consists of on-premises AD DS, synchronization to Azure AD using Azure AD Connect.
 Also shown is a Network Gateway for Express Route to Azure." border="true":::

 Windows Virtual Desktop is deployed in a hierarchical workspace.
 In a traditional on-premises Virtual Desktop Infrastructure (VDI) deployment, the customer would be responsible for all aspects of security.
 However, with Windows Virtual Desktop, these responsibilities are shared between the customer and Microsoft.
-Microsoft helps secure the physical datacenters, the physical network, and the physical hosts that Azure runs on.
+Microsoft helps secure the physical data centers, the physical network, and the physical hosts that Azure runs on.
 Microsoft also is responsible to secure the virtualization control plane, which includes Windows Virtual Desktop services running in Azure.

 When you use Windows Virtual Desktop, it’s important to understand that Microsoft has already helped secure some services.
 The customer needs to configure other areas to fit their organization’s security needs.
 However, if needed, Microsoft can provide best practice guidance to its customers for the services they're responsible for.